Anayatul-Ahad-Shoikot/Text_Extractor_From_PDF_Given_coordinates/README.md

 ### Functions

 - **`remove_specific_positions(extracted_tracking_number)`**:
-  Cleans the tracking number by removing characters at specified positions.
+  As for this case extracted tracking numbers contains some extra miss detected letters/numbers in same places for each numbers.
+To cleans the tracking number by removing characters at specified positions.

 - **`extract_text_from_pdf(pdf_path, output_writer)`**:
-  Extracts order and tracking information from each page of a PDF file and writes it to the CSV.
+  Extracts order and tracking information from each PDF file and writes it to the CSV.

 - **`main()`**:
   Iterates through all PDF files in the specified directory and processes them using `extract_text_from_pdf`.